LaraGuevara/Dark-Forest_Platform-game/README.md

 ## GAME
 ---
-This first release consist of the first level of the game.
-It is a simple plataform level based, without enemies or collectibles.
-It is themed after a candyland, and it's protagonists is a cotton candy kitty.
+This second release consist of the first level of the game.
+It is a simple plataform level based, however it has two types of enemies, a ground and a flying one.
+You now have the possiblity to attack the enmies, with it's respecting animations.
+It is themed after a witch world, and it's protagonists is a nice witch.

 [Last release](https://github.com/LaraGuevara/Platform-game/releases/download/v.0.1/v.0.1.PixelPioneers-Platformer-Alpha.zip)